jilljenn/phd/adaptive-full.md

 # Discussion

 Practice testing is a key factor to success [@Dunlosky2013].
 However, asking questions can be boring.
 In order to prevent boredom, asking less questions is better.

+Adaptive testing allows better personalization by organizing learning resources.
+For example, curriculum sequencing consists in defining learning paths in a space of learning objectives [@Desmarais2012].
+It aims to use skills assessment to tailor the learning content with the least possible amount of evidence.